Flint water crisis: 2022

 On June 28, 2022, the Michigan Supreme Court overturned the state's use of one-man grand juries to issue indictments in the Flint water criminal cases.
 In a unanimous decision, the state Supreme Court found that a one-judge grand jury can be used to investigate, subpoena and issue arrest warrants but it cannot be used to indict an individual.

+2023

+Following the state Supreme Court's rejection of an attempt to raise charges against former Governor Rick Snyder, Michigan Attorney General Dana Nessel's office announced the end of the pursuit of criminal charges related to the Flint water crisis after seven years without any convictions.

 Civil lawsuits

 As of February 21, 2019, a total of 79 civil lawsuits have been filed in regards to the crisis.

 2015

 On November 13, 2015, four families filed a federal class-action lawsuit in the U.S. District Court for the Eastern District of Michigan in Detroit against Governor Snyder and thirteen other city and state officials, including Mayor Walling and Darnell Earley, who was in charge of the city when the switch to the Flint River was made.
-The complaint alleges that the officials acted recklessly and negligently, leading to serious injuries from lead poisoning, including autoimmune disorders, skin lesions, and "brain fog."
+The complaint alleges that the officials acted recklessly and negligently, leading to serious injuries from lead poisoning, including autoimmune disorders, skin lesions, and "brain fog".
 The complaint alleges that the officials' conduct was "reckless and outrageous" and "shocks the conscience and was deliberately indifferent to ... constitutional rights."
 The case was dismissed on February 3, 2017, with the judge stating his court has lack of subject-matter jurisdiction in the matter.
 Their attorneys filed an appeal on February 6.

 The legal doctrines of sovereign immunity (which protects the state from suit) and official immunity (which in Michigan shields top government officials from personal liability, even in cases of gross negligence) resulted in comparatively few lawsuits being filed in the Flint case, and caused large national plaintiffs' law firms to be reluctant to become involved with the case.